 Can treats stay in the plan?

-Do I need “diet food”?
+Do I need a diet food?

 What if my cat refuses the new food?